minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _lp_asset_: The Liquidity Pool's LP Asset that the order will be applied to
 - _step_: The information about Order Type which we mentioned above
 - _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
 The actual fee Batcher will take might be less than the maximum fee
-- _output_ada_: As known as Minimum ADA which users need to put to the Order, and these amounts will be returned with _receiver_ Output
 - _expired_time_opt_: Order Expired time.
 If the order is not executed after Expired Time, anyone can help the owner cancel it